-Just some of the countries that our staff and students will have travelled to in 2015 with the support of University of Birmingham funding are Australia, Canada, Chile, China, Guatemala, Japan, Mexico, Nepal, New Zealand, Singapore, Sweden and the US.
+Just some of the countries that our staff and students will have travelled to in 2016 with the support of University of Birmingham funding are Australia, Canada, China, Korea, Mexico, New Zealand, Sweden and the US.

-You can learn more about some of the fantastic experiences and benefits from our undergraduate and postgraduate students on our U21 Student Opportunities page.
+You can learn more about some of our undergraduate and postgraduate students fantastic experiences on our U21 Student Opportunities page.

 Further details on how to apply for current staff and students can be found on the University of Birmingham U21 intranet pages

 You will find details of the U21 member institutions at the bottom of this page.

 Above - University of Birmingham receipients of U21 awards at our celebratory BBQ, Hornton Grange, with Professor Robin Mason, Pro Vice Chancellor International and U21 Lead on the far right.